Alexander I of Macedon

-Alexander I (Ἀλέξανδρος; died 454 BC), also known as Alexander the Philhellene (φιλέλλην; lit. 'loving of Greece' or 'Hellenic patriot' (Note: The term "Philhellene" was occasionally used in Antiquity to describe Greeks who patriotically defended their culture.)), was king (Note: While Greeks such as Demosthenes and Aristotle referred to them as such, there is no evidence that any Macedonian ruler prior to Alexander III used an official royal title (basileus).) of the ancient Greek kingdom of Macedonia from 498/497 BC until his death in 454 BC.
+Alexander I (Ἀλέξανδρος; died 454 BC), also known as Alexander the Philhellene (φιλέλλην; lit.
+'Supporter of Greece' or 'Greek/Hellene patriot' (Note: The term "Philhellene" was occasionally used in Antiquity to describe Greeks who patriotically defended their culture.)), was king (Note: While Greeks such as Demosthenes and Aristotle referred to them as such, there is no evidence that any Macedonian ruler prior to Alexander III used an official royal title (basileus).) of the ancient Greek kingdom of Macedonia from 498/497 BC until his death in 454 BC.
 He was succeeded by his eldest son, Perdiccas II.

 Biography

 Coin of Alexander I in the decade following the Second Persian invasion of Greece (struck in 480–470 BC).

 Silver tetradrachm of Alexander I, struck at the end of his reign, circa 465–460 BC.

 Alexander was the only son of Amyntas I and an unknown spouse, whose name was perhaps Eurydice.
 He had a sister named Gygaea (Γυγαίη).

 According to Herodotus, Alexander married Gygaea to the Persian general Bubares while a vassal of the Achaemenid Empire as a bribe to cover up his murder of a Persian embassy.
 Even though the marriage of Gygaea seems to be a real event, the story about the murder of the Persian embassy is widely regarded as a fiction invented by Herodotus or, at least, hearsay from his time spent in Macedonia.
 It is more likely that Amyntas arranged the marriage himself around 510, or that Alexander handled it after his father died.

 Alexander came to the throne during the era of the kingdom's vassalage to Achaemenid Persia, dating back to the time of his father, Amyntas I, although Macedon retained a broad scope of autonomy.
 In 492 BC it was made a fully subordinate part of the Persian Empire by Mardonius' campaign.
 Alexander acted as a representative of the Persian governor Mardonius during peace negotiations after the Persian defeat at the Battle of Salamis in 480 BC.
 In later events, Herodotus several times mentions Alexander as a man who was on Xerxes' side and followed his orders.

 From the time of Mardonius' conquest of Macedon, Herodotus refers to Alexander as hyparchos, meaning viceroy.
 Despite his cooperation with Persia, Alexander frequently gave supplies and advice to other Greek city states, and warned them of Mardonius' plans before the Battle of Plataea in 479 BC.
 For example, Alexander warned the Greeks in Tempe to leave before the arrival of Xerxes' troops, and notified them of an alternate route into Thessaly through upper Macedonia.
 After their defeat in Plataea, the Persian army under the command of Artabazus tried to retreat all the way back to Asia Minor.
 Most of the 43,000 survivors were attacked and killed by the forces of Alexander at the estuary of the Strymon river.
 Alexander eventually regained Macedonian independence after the end of the Persian Wars.